4-Week TEFL Course in Chiang Mai, Thailand

 Included in the price of the course are:

-– 10 hours of teaching practice
+– 6 hours of observed teaching practice at local schools

-– Expert tuition from certified and experienced trainers
+– Expert tuition from certified vocational trainers

 – Accommodation assistance

-– Lifetime job support from the partner centre and from School of TEFL
+– Job support from School of TEFL

 This is an intensive, university-level course that requires dedication and hard work!
 It’s not a ‘shortcut’ TEFL course.
 However, with your commitment, you’ll emerge from it well-prepared and highly motivated to start your teaching journey.